thimc/ed/README.md

-_NOTE: This program is passing all 160 unit tests but I still wouldn't trust it for production use.
+_NOTE: This program is passing over 200 unit tests but I still wouldn't trust it for production use.
 Be sure to make copies of your files if you're brave enough to try it._